dotnet-foundation/website/input/blog/posts/why-you-should-join-part-3-become-a-board-member.md

 ---
-Title: Why You Should Join, Part 3&#58; Become a Board Member
+Title: "Why You Should Join, Part 3: Become a Board Member"
 Author: Jon Galloway
 Published: 2019-01-23 00:02:25.7173330
 ---